rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 ```

 This manifest is almost identical to the previous one, with the only
-differences being the container image and command.
+differences being the container image and command, and the `env` field.
+As the
+name implies, the `env` field allows us to inject environment variables inside
+the container.
+In this case, we specify the variable `REDIS_URL` which we will
+need later.

 After deploying, this is the output of `kubectl get pods`: